-This note groups the hypothetical workers into four categories: single males, single females, one-earner couples where only the husband is employed, and two-earner couples.
+This note groups the hypothetical workers into four categories: single men, single women, one-earner couples where only the husband is employed, and twoearner couples.
 The note presents the single-earner and one-earner couple examples for the four earnings patterns listed above as well as for the hypothetical steady maximum worker.
 In addition, the note presents the two-earner couples at seven earnings combinations as follows: